juju/docs/src/en/tools-charm-tools.md

   To select a channel, use the `--channel` option, for instance:

-      charm set wordpress someinfo=somevalue --channel development
+      charm set wordpress someinfo=somevalue --channel edge

 ^# show

       charm show [options] <charm or bundle id> [--channel <channel>] [--list] [field1 ...]

-  The show command prints information about a charm or bundle.
-By default, all known metadata is printed.
+  Prints information about a charm or bundle.
+By default, only a summary is printed.
+You can specify --all to get all known metadata.

       charm show trusty/wordpress

   To select a channel, use the `--channel` option, for instance:

-      charm show wordpress --channel development
+      charm show wordpress --channel edge

   To specify metadata for one or more specific channels:

-      charm show wordpress charm-metadata charm-config
+      charm show wordpress charm-metadata charm-config --channel stable

-  To get a list of metadata available:
+  To get a list of available metadata types:

       charm show --list

+^# show-term

+      charm show-term [options] <term id>

+  Shows the given terms document.
+For instance:

+  To show revision 1 of the enterprise-plan terms:

+      show-term enterprise-plan/1

+  To show the latest revision of the enterprise plan terms:

+      show-term enterprise-plan

 ^# terms

       charm terms [options]

+  Lists the terms owned by the user and the charms that require these terms to be agreed to.

   Charms can require users to accept terms before deployment.
 This is useful for software that needs a EULA.
-The terms command lists the terms owned by this user and the charms that require these terms to be agreed to.

-^# test

-      charm test [-h] [--description] [--timeout TIMEOUT] [--isolate JUJU_ENV] [-o LOGDIR] [--setup-timeout SETUP_TIMEOUT] [--fail-on-skip]
-                       [--on-timeout {fail,skip,pass}] [--set-e] [-v] [-q]
-                       [-p PRESERVE_ENVIRONMENT_VARIABLES] [-e JUJU_ENV]
-                       [--upload-tools] [--constraints CONSTRAINTS]
-                       [TEST [TEST ...]]

-  Executes charm functional tests.
-It should always be run from inside the charm's directory.

-  Given the following example charm layout:
-  .
-  ├── config.yaml
-  ├── copyright
-  ├── hooks
-  │   └── ...
-  ├── icon.svg
-  ├── metadata.yaml
-  ├── README.md
-  └── tests
-      ├── 00-tool_setup
-      ├── 01-standard
-      ├── 02-at_scale
-      └── 03-different_database

-  Run all tests for current charm

-      charm test

-  Run one or more tests

-    charm test 01-standard 03-different_database

-  output:

-  Each unit test will return an output in the form or either:

-      RESULT   : SYM

-      or

-      RESULT   : SYM (SYM)

-  Where SYM is a Symbol representing PASS: ✔, FAIL: ✘, SKIP: ↷, or TIMEOUT: ⌛ In the event a status is rewritten by either the `--fail-on-skip` flag or the `--on-timeout` flag the original status will be displayed in () next to the computed status.

 ^# version

-      charm version
+      charm version [-h] [--description] [-b] [--debug]

-  Display tooling versioning information.
+  Displays tooling version information

 ^# whoami

-      charm-version [-h] [--description] [-b] [--debug]

-  The whoami command prints the current Juju user name and list of groups of which the user is a member.
+      charm whoami [options]

+  Displays JAAS user id and group membership.

 <!-- LINKS -->